-Not Sweating After a Workout?
+Not Sweating During a Workout?
 Here’s When to Worry

 Not breaking a sweat even if you’ve put in a good workout and you’re worried it might be something serious?
 Let’s discover more about hypohidrosis and why you might not be sweating during a workout.